 Three days later the widow of Bill Thomason died of natural causes and joined the other three at Oakwood.

-Three white dots on map locate the principal locations of the crime.
-The Stag Saloon on Main Street was located in the upper right; the Roe lumberyard (future location of the Fort Worth Club) on Throckmorton Street in the upper left; City Hall on Throckmorton Street in the lower left.
+Four white dots on this map show the principal locations of the crime.
+The Stag Saloon where McLean was shot and the drugstore where he died on Main Street were located in the upper right; the Roe lumberyard (future location of the Fort Worth Club) on Throckmorton Street where Thomason was shot was in the upper left; and the jail at City Hall on Throckmorton Street where Thomason died was in the lower left.

 Upon the death of Tarrant County Attorney Jefferson Davis McLean, Mayor W. D. Harris wrote an open letter to the public, saying the city was under a “cloud of sorrow.”

-The murder of McLean increased public sentiment against gambling, as this Telegram editorial reflects.
+The murder of McLean “besmirched” the honor of Fort Worth and increased public sentiment against gambling, as this Telegram editorial reflects.